Ecological succession stages and processes with examples Upsc

 Primary and secondary succession

-Primary succession begins with the growth of inhabitants such as lichen or plants, that can survive harsh conditions such as bare rock, retreating glaciers.
+Primary succession begins with the growth of inhabitants such as lichen or plants, that can survive harsh conditions such as bare rock, and retreating glaciers.

 Primary succession in water